octokit/plugin-rest-endpoint-methods.js/docs/search/issuesAndPullRequests.md

   <tbody>
     <tr><td>q</td><td>yes</td><td>

 The query contains one or more search keywords and qualifiers.
 Qualifiers allow you to limit your search to specific areas of GitHub.
-The REST API supports the same qualifiers as GitHub.com.
+The REST API supports the same qualifiers as the web interface for GitHub.
 To learn more about the format of the query, see [Constructing a search query](https://docs.github.com/rest/reference/search#constructing-a-search-query).
-See "[Searching issues and pull requests](https://help.github.com/articles/searching-issues-and-pull-requests/)" for a detailed list of qualifiers.
+See "[Searching issues and pull requests](https://docs.github.com/search-github/searching-on-github/searching-issues-and-pull-requests)" for a detailed list of qualifiers.

 </td></tr>
 <tr><td>sort</td><td>no</td><td>